ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.02-evaluating-end-to-end-agent/explainer/readme.md

 <!-- VIDEO -->

 The default UI shows the output as a single object, which is hard to read visually.
 Let's customize the columns displayed in the eval to show a clean, organized layout with separate columns for input, summary, tool calls, and expected output.

+Recommendation: hand-code this commit.
+Customizing Evalite's UI is a powerful way to make your evals more readable and useful.

 ### Steps To Complete